rpgreview/papersandpaychecks/pnp.md

 **Craft (writing)**

-A Craft (writing) skill check is typically used when a character is composing an *important* email, 'blog, media release, advertisement, business report, research paper, as well as forms of creative fiction such as poetry, screenplays, novels etc.
+A Craft (writing) skill check is typically used when a character is composing an important email, 'blog, media release, advertisement, business report, research paper, as well as forms of creative fiction such as poetry, screenplays, novels etc. All of these are optional specialisations.

 **Investigate**

-An Investigate skill is used to apply forensics, discover clues, and engage in analysis, removing improbable speculations by the availability of evidence.
+An Investigate skill check is used to apply forensics, discover clues, and engage in analysis, removing improbable speculations by the availability of evidence.
 This skill also includes the ability to use a crime laboratory which can enhance the scope of available clues.

 > It is a great idea for a character to make use of their Luck characteristic with the use of the Investigate skill.
 The need for investigation is usually is only applied when the situation and scene is sufficiently important.
+Given how naturally antagonistic the setting is, it is unlikely that The Boss is going to give the players any special hints to keep the story on track - going off the rails is a feature not a bug in this system.

 **Knowledge (various)**

 A Knowledge skill check is used against any critical application of a theoretical knowledge.
 Mant other skill consist of a combination of knowledge and practise ("know how"), whereas knowledge skills are a combination of theory and knowledge ("know what").
-There are many knowledge skills (like Craft skills) and each have an *required* specialisation.
+There are several knowledge skills (like Craft skills) and each have an optional specialisations.

+> The character Seth is a post-graduate health scientist.
+Their player, with a truly impressive 7 skill points per level, spends 1 to increase the Knowledge (Science), a required specialisation, and 2 on the optional specialisations of biology and medicine i.e., Knowledge (Science, Biology), Knowledge (Science, Medicine), and 1 on medical practioners i.e., Knowledge (Science, Medics).

 **Knowledge (Arts)**

-A Knowledge (Arts - specialisation) check is used whenever a character wishes to evaluate aesthetic expressions.
+A Knowledge (Arts - specialisation) skill check is used whenever a character wishes to evaluate aesthetic expressions.
 This will includes knowledge of medium (literature, film, painting, sculpture, music, architecture), styles (modernism, neoclassical, baroque, medieval), and institutions (schools, suppliers, galleries), and people (artists, agents, collectors, academics)

 **Knowledge (Laws)**

-A Knowledge (Laws - specialisation) check is used whenever a character wishes to evaluate normative regulations.
+A Knowledge (Laws - specialisation) skill check is used whenever a character wishes to evaluate normative regulations.
 This includes legal principles and systems (natural law, torts, contracts, criminal), political ideologies (anarchism, communism, socialism, liberalism, conservativism, fascism), moral theories (divine command, utilitarianism, institutions (courts, assemblies), and people (lawyers, politicians, police, academics).

 **Knowledge (Sciences)**

-A Knowledge (Sciences - specialisation) check is required whenever a character wishes to evaluate objective facts.
-This includes broad scientific disciplines, both physical and social (biology, physics, chemistry, economics, sociology, history, psychology), institutions (research bodies, universities), and people (various scientists according to broad discipline).
+A Knowledge (Sciences - specialisation) skill check is required whenever a character wishes to evaluate objective facts.
+This includes broad scientific disciplines, both physical and social (biology, physics, chemistry, engineering, economics, medicine, sociology, history, psychology), institutions (research bodies, universities), and people (various scientists according to broad discipline).

 **Knowledge (Philosophy)**

-A Knowledge (Sciences - specialisation) check is required whenever a character wishes to evaluate rational propositions.
+A Knowledge (Philosophy - specialisation) skill check is required whenever a character wishes to evaluate rational propositions.
 This includes issues of ontology (theories of being), epistemology (theories of knowledge), logic (mathematics, rhetoric), the various institutions, schools of thought, and people.

 **Language (various)**

-A language skills check is required when conversing in a language, but also applying the game system rules of when checks should be made - that is, only if the characters are rushed in their communication and there is dramatic reasons for the test, whether resulting from success or failure.
-A language, like knowledges is a *required* specialisation.
+A Language (specialisation) skill check is required when conversing in a language, but also applying the game system rules of when checks should be made - that is, only if the characters are rushed in their communication and there is dramatic reasons for the test, whether resulting from success or failure.
+A language is a required specialisation.
 Closely related languages will have a close default with each other.

 ### Wisdom Based Skills